 With 35 miles of Lake Michigan must-see shoreline, getting the most out of your Sleeping Bear Dunes National Lakeshore vacation can be an intimidating (if exhilarating!) proposition.
 One logical place to start is the Sleeping Bear Dune Climb.

-Located on M-109, just five miles north of the Sleeping Bear Dunes National Lakeshore’s Visitor Center in Empire, the Sleeping Bear Dune Climb is a giant sandbox waiting for you and your kids to kick off your shoes and start hiking up (about 300 feet!).
+Located on M-109, just five miles north of the Sleeping Bear Dunes National Lakeshore’s Visitor Center in Empire, the Sleeping Bear Dune Climb is a giant sandbox waiting for you and your kids to kick off your shoes and start hiking up.
+Dunes are always shifting and changing but the dune climb is hundreds of feet tall so take your time.
+Stop along the way to check out the changing view.
 The view from the top is worth the effort—you’ll gasp at the stunning panorama that includes the Glen Lakes and the historic D.H.
 Day barn, easily one of the handsomest barns in the country.

 The trip down is always the most memorable—run, roll or somersault, your choice, it’s all fun!
 Picnic tables, bathrooms and a gift shop at the base of the Sleeping Bear Dune Climb make it easy to wile away a summer day.
 Watch this video about the Sleeping Bear Dune Climb, then read on for other ways to enjoy it.